gislite/webgis-pub/webgis-rst/webgis-src/index.rst

 .. image:: ./logo_mapserver.png

 MapServer was originally an open source WebGIS software developed by the University of Minnesota and the US Space Agency (NASA).
 MapServer itself is a program written in C language, providing two development modes, one based on CGI and the other in MapScript mode;
 You can use any module on the server-side to write a WebGIS program.
 MapServer as a WebGIS solution is object-based, and the basic configuration files The API organization of the MapFile and MapScript modules is object-based.
 MapServer supports OGC's WMS/WFS service specification by implementing several standards of OGC, supporting distributed access and interoperability.
 MapServer is a WebGIS platform developed based on the fat server/thin client mode to read geographic data.
 The GD library is used to render the JPeg/PNG/GIF format image and then sent back to the client browser.
 MapServer supports multiple platforms such as Windows, UNIX, and Linux.
-Languages ​​supported by MapScript include Python, PHP, Perl, Java, Tcl, C#, and more.
+Languages supported by MapScript include Python, PHP, Perl, Java, Tcl, C#, and more.

 MapProxy
 ---------------------------------------------